LinchakMV/RandomUserReact/README.md

 ##How to create production build

-Please run
-npm run build
+Please run: npm run build